 Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ

-Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at email@example.com.
+Any complaint to the Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.
+For further information, you should contact the Legal Ombudsman on 0300 555 0333 or at email@example.com.

 If we have to change any of the timescales above, we will let you know and explain why.

 If at any time we do not hear from you for a period of 2 months when it would be appropriate for you to respond to us we shall assume you have decided not to pursue your complaint and close our file.

 How and when to complain to the Solicitors Regulation Authority

 The Solicitors Regulation Authority (SRA) deals with cases where firms or individuals it regulates (regulated person) have breached the SRA Principles.
 The SRA does not have the power to award compensation for poor service, or to reduce or refund your legal fees.

 However, you should report the matter directly to SRA if you think a firm or anyone it regulates has breached an SRA Principle.

 You can also report a firm or regulated person for non-payment of professional fees (such as agent or expert fees) if

 - you have a County Court judgment in respect of the fee, and